| MMDVM HotSpot hat for RPi type B

 Back to S56AL main page!

-HotSpot units, built by David S51DA and Blas EA7GIB.
-Thanks to both for valuable feedback and contribution of the photos!
-(Click for higher resolution)
+HotSpot units, built by Danilo S58DB, Paco EA7GWC, Tom ON4TOP, Jordi EA3BEO, David S51DA and Blas EA7GIB.
+Thanks to all for valuable feedback and contribution of the photos!

 This page is about homebrewing an (almost) easy to build MMDVM HotSpot module for Raspberry Pi - type B.